vkoivula/me/README.md

 But unlike in BBS systems, I don't think it will be a social norm to list your personal computer and network hardware in your profile.

-So instead of a list of hardware, there is a homepage of my cat [Surkia].
+So instead of a list of hardware, there is a homepage of my cat [Surkia](../Surkia).